byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 **The fact is that rivers are being polluted by human activities, especially in urban areas.
 More than half of the world's population lives closer than 3km to a freshwater body, many are river networks.**

-**Mother Earths Rivers Are Breathing, fresh water lakes, rivers, streams ... breath, however they are now so toxic they are exhaling all that humanity has given them, toxic water is toxic air and rain.
-This is the current toxic trend, a rape and pillage lifestyle of using Mother Earth, giving nothing meaningful in return.**
+**Mother Earths Rivers Are Breathing, fresh water lakes, rivers, streams ... breath.
+Now so toxic they are exhaling all that humanity has given them, toxic water is toxic air and rain.
+The current toxic cycle; a trend of rape and pillage, a lifestyle of using Mother Earth, giving nothing meaningful in return.**

 Increased urbanization has introduced a staggeringly large volume of contaminants to rivers, more than 80% of municipal wastewater is still directly discharged into the environment.
 Most of the pollutants come from untreated wastewater, agricultural runoffs, and increased sediment accumulation.